 Since then, he's starred in more than 30 films spanning six-and-a-half decades.
-His newest movie, "Godzilla: King of the Monsters" debuts May 31.
+His newest movie, "Godzilla vs. Kong" debuted in theaters and on HBO Max March 31.
 The character's origin story keeps getting re-written: He's usually said to be an irradiated beast of prehistoric origins, but the specifics vary from movie to movie.
 One thing that's remained consistent, however, is Godzilla's physical toughness.
 On-screen, the nuclear behemoth is practically invincible.
 But have you ever wondered how — or "if" — a beast with Godzilla's dimensions would function in real life?
 And what kind of animal is Godzilla, anyway?"

-Kenneth Carpenter, a paleontologist at Utah State University, took a stab at that second question in a 1998 essay he wrote for The Official Godzilla Compendium.
+Kenneth Carpenter, a retired paleontologist who was director of Utah State University Eastern Prehistoric Museum when we spoke to him in 2019, took a stab at that second question in a 1998 essay he wrote for The Official Godzilla Compendium.
 Traditionally, the monster has been identified as a theropod dinosaur.
 All known carnivorous dinos (like T. rex) are classified as theropods.
 So are birds.

 Now, Godzilla's skull looks short and blunt for a theropod.
 He also tends to be depicted with four fingers per hand, and the beast's got multiple rows of bony, vertically oriented plates running down his back and tail.